 In real life, it is often the case, that certain objects naturally appear together but from human perspective one of them is more interesting than other ones.
-Typical examples include fruits and their peels and seeds (people care less about the peel and the seeds than the rest of the fruit).
 In such situations, a need arises to separate the part that we care about from the part that is redundant or less attractive from our point of view.
 In many cases the distinction is pretty clear.
-However, there are also more subtle examples.
+However, there are also subtle examples.
 One of them is the farmland.
-Here the crops and the weeds grow together and distinguishing between them requires both more attention and certain knowledge.
+Here the crops and the weeds grow together and distinguishing between them requires both attention and certain knowledge.